 Absolutely.
 Once MoCA is enabled in your home, you can connect any device to your MoCA.
 If the device is already MoCA-ready, you can connect it directly to the network using a coax cable.
 If it’s not yet MoCA-ready, you can connect it using a TiVo Bridge.

-Verizon FiOS is the only service provider who enables an internet connection over the home coax cable.
-So if you are a Verizon FiOS TV subscriber your home is already MoCA-enabled!
-You're ready to have your TiVo boxes join the network.
+Many carriers enable internet connection over the home coax cable.
+You may want to check with your provider to confirm if they already have MoCA enabled!
+If yes then, you're ready to have your TiVo boxes join the network.
 Get detailed hookup instructions here.

 Definitely.
 You'll just need to split the cable signal coming from the wall outlet before it reaches the tuning adapter.
 You'll then connect one coax cable from the splitter to the tuning adapter, and one coax cable to either the TiVo BOLT, Roamio Plus/Pro, or Premiere 4/XL4/Elite, or to the TiVo Bridge.
 Everything else in your setup can remain the same (including the USB connection between the tuning adapter and the DVR).